 Use a 1/4 cup to pour batter onto a greased griddle.
 Let cook on one side until bubbles begin to pop, then flip to the other side.
 Cook just until golden brown.

 Every once in awhile I’ll throw some lucky charms in the batter to really take these Saint Patrick’s Day pancakes over the top.
 It’s also fun to top them with whipped cream and the marshmallows too.
 Hello sugar!

-Rainbow fruit parfaits!
+Here’s another fun idea to add to the table: rainbow fruit parfaits!
 Just layer blueberries, kiwi, pineapple, oranges with raspberries on top.
 Simple, healthy and delicious!
 These are my personal favorite.

 Growing up my mom always would have green milk for our Saint Patricks Day breakfast.
 Drop some green food coloring into your gallon of milk and it will blow your kids’ minds.
 And when there’s green milk, of course you have to have lucky charms!
 My kids absolutely LOVE lucky charms and are so excited whenever I buy them (Saint Patrick’s Day and their Birthday).

 Looking for more ideas?
 You’ll love these too: